cyberbotics/webots-doc/guide/webots-devices.md

 ![lidar.png](images/lidar.png) In this example, `MyBot` demonstrates the use of a `Lidar` device.
 The `Lidar` mounted on the `MyBot` scans the environment.
-The `Lidar` point cloud can be shown enabling the `View / Optional Rendering / Show Lidar Point Cloud`.
+The `Lidar` point cloud can be shown by enabling the `View / Optional Rendering / Show Lidar Point Cloud`.

 ### light\_sensor.wbt